hacs/documentation/documentation/publish/include.md

 _This check can fail._

+This checks if:

-This checks if the submitter is the owner of repository, this can fail if the repository belong to an org. or that the submitter is a major contributor to the repository.
+- the submitter is the owner of repository (this can fail if the repository belong to an org).
+- or the submitter is a major contributor to the repository.

 ### Check Images